Central Highlands Digital Enterprise Programme

 Additional approaches are also adopted to build awareness and participation in the project, including establishing networks across local communities, ‘training the trainer’, identifying network champions and facilitating forums by prominent Australians and broadband champions.The DigiBiz project received funding of approximately $1 million from the Commonwealth Government's Department of Communications, together with funds from Regional Development Australia - Grampians, and significant in-kind contributions from local government partners the City of Ballarat, Golden Plains Shire Council, Hepburn Shire Council and Pyrenees Shire Council.

-The learning from the project will continue to be used through extension work in this area.
+The learnings from the project will continue to be used through extension work in this area.
 Research examining the impact of the program has been undertaken.
 Information about the project has been widely disseminated through presentations at national conferences.

 In the period to December 2014, the DigiBiz program delivered workshops and mentoring activities to over 3,000 participants representing a range of business and community organisations; the training activities were aimed at increasing the digital literacy levels of participants

-An impact evaluation of the CeRDI-led Central Highland Digital Enterprise program was conducted during 2015 to gauge awareness of broadband capabilities and to assess skills development outcomes for program participants.
+An evaluation of the CeRDI-led Central Highland Digital Enterprise program was conducted during 2015 to gauge awareness of broadband capabilities and to assess skills development outcomes for program participants.

-The impact research sought feedback from program participants, mentors and workshop facilitators; 100 program participants and nine mentor and workshop facilitators participated.
+The research sought feedback from program participants, mentors and workshop facilitators; 100 program participants and nine mentor and workshop facilitators participated.

-The research demonstrated that workshops and mentoring had been successful in broadening participants' internet use within their businesses and organisations.
+The finding from the research demonstrated that workshops and mentoring had been successful in broadening participants' internet use within their businesses and organisations.
 The research also identified that the program had enhanced participants' skills development, increased their awareness and understanding and provided them with general assistance across a range of online applications.